 - develop your story and vision: people love beautiful stories.
 Building your brand identity around a story will help interact with your audience.
 It’s not about creative writing.
 Describe it so clearly that future customers will be able to understand what you expect from them.

 #4 Don’t Overlook Visual Branding

 Want to look professional, creative or dynamic?
 Enhance this by creating quality visuals.
 The choice of colors, fonts, shapes, and photos, nothing should be left to chance.
 If you do not have one of the elements, you can always create.
-In this purpose, you can call a group of designers or make it by yourself.
-For example, there are lots of free online logo generators as Logaster where you can create an image of your company in a few minutes.
+For this purpose, you can call a group of designers or make it by yourself.
+For example, there are lots of free online logo generators like Logaster where you can create an image of your company in a few minutes.
 This set of elements plays a crucial role in the perception of your company with your target customers.

 Your presence on social media should be a direct representation of who you are.
 Keep a kissing-kin visual identity on all social media.
 A strong brand makes it easy for your followers to recognize your business.
 To be effective, respect the image formats and the lengths of texts specific to each social network.